 Barclays, as administrative agent, in €670 million term and $100 million revolving senior secured facilities for Coherent, Inc. (via Coherent Holding GmbH (Germany)), a developer and marketer of photonics-based solutions to the commercial and scientific research markets, to finance its acquisition of Rofin-Sinar Technologies Inc., a developer of laser-based products for cutting, welding, and marking industrial materials.

-Goldman Sachs, Morgan Stanley, Bank of America Merrill Lynch, Nomura and Nordea Bank, as mandated lead arrangers, in €1.6 billion ($1.8 billion) multicurrency credit facilities and €700 million ($794 million) senior secured notes for, and Goldman Sachs Merchant Banking Division, as lead investor alongside funds managed by EQT Credit and MezzVest, in a €700 million ($794 million) private placement notes offering by, Securitas Direct Verisure Group (Sweden), a European provider of professionally monitored home alarm systems, to finance its acquisition by Hellman & Friedman from Bain Capital.
+Goldman Sachs, Morgan Stanley, Nomura, Nordea Bank and another major financial institution, as mandated lead arrangers, in €1.6 billion ($1.8 billion) multicurrency credit facilities and €700 million ($794 million) senior secured notes for, and Goldman Sachs Merchant Banking Division, as lead investor alongside funds managed by EQT Credit and MezzVest, in a €700 million ($794 million) private placement notes offering by, Securitas Direct Verisure Group (Sweden), a European provider of professionally monitored home alarm systems, to finance its acquisition by Hellman & Friedman from Bain Capital.